 A treasure of a track at Putāruru, near Matamata and Hobbiton.
 Catch the walkway, continue downstream for 4 km, bush on one side, multi-colored prism on the other.

 Directions: From the Leslie Road carpark, trudge uphill and be dazzled at the first glimpse of the blues and greens.

-Not mentioned in guidebooks, a NZ Facebook post led us here.
-Judging by astonished emojis and comments, it is a secret spot.
+A NZ Facebook post led us here and judging by astonished emojis and comments, it is a secret spot.

 The spring, a constant 55ºF, provides 60% of NZ’s bottled water.
 Taking 100 years to filter and bubble up, a 6 lane swimming pool could be filled in 12 minutes.